kariminf/jslingua/README.md

 * [CHANGELOG](./CHANGELOG.md) : Changes in every version
 * [CREDITS](./CREDITS.md) : List of contributors

+If you are looking to have fun, you are welcome to contribute.
+If you think this project must have a business plan, please feel free to refer to [this project (click)](https://github.com/kariminf/tnbb)

 ## License

 Copyright (C) 2016-2018 Abdelkrime Aries